dbos-inc/dbos-demo-apps/typescript/alert-center/README.md

 * Mark the alert as RESOLVED
 * Request more time to respond
-* Cancel, and release the alert for other employeeds
+* Log out, and release the alert for other employees to handle

-If no buttons are pressed in the allotted processing time, the alert will be released and can be re-assigned to other employees.
+If no buttons are pressed in the allotted processing time, the alert will be can be re-assigned to other logged-in employees.
 You can log in as different employees from different browser tabs and observe the assignment changes.

 ## Creating Alerts

 You can use the text box and button on the right to create new alerts.
 You can create several alerts which will be queued up.
-You can also used the attached python script `send_alert.py`.
-After you use it once, increment the alert_id in the script to send more.
-Use the red "Crash" button on the right to stop the application at any point.
-When restarted, the app will resume where left off.